vivekpabani/CodeEval/README.md

 There are 3 directories, `easy/`, `moderate/` and `hard/` corresponding with the level of the challenges in the website.
-Inside of each problem directory are two types of files, the `*.py` files are the ones with the code and the `data.txt` files are those which contains the inputs to test the code.
+Inside of each problem directory are two types of files, the `*.py` files are the ones with the code and the `data` files are those which contains the inputs to test the code.